-Sites 120, 138, 154, 155, 164, 166 -(6 Total Sites)
+Sites 120, 138, 154, 155, 164, 166 (6 Total Sites)

 Sites 120, 138, 154, 155, 164, and 166 of the site inventories are non-vacant sites, presently developed with churches and other places of worship.
-The City cCity has received interest from these churches that would like to add infill housing units to their properties.
+The City has received interest from these churches that would like to add infill housing units to their properties.
 All sites in this section include vacant or underutilized portions of the property and accordingly the realistic capacity calculations have been applied only to these vacant developable areas and not the existing churches.
 Given that housing would be added in addition to the existing uses, the existing uses are not anticipated to impede the development of housing.

-Accordingly, the eCity-and has included a-pProgram 2.1.7, Support Non-Profit Housing Sponsors in the Policy Program of this the Housing Element, located in Chapter 7, Housing Goals, Policies, and Programs to facilitate these projects housing developments on sites owned by places of worship.
-This program states the Ceity will work with the Multi-Faith ACTION Coalition (MFAC) and Hope Solutions (Formerly Contra Costa Interfaith Housing {[CCIH}]), local housing organizations, to rezone sites to allow housing on properties owned by religious institutions identified by the site inventory.
+Accordingly, the City has included Program 2.1.7,

+Support Non-Profit Housing Sponsors in Chapter 7, Housing Goals, Policies, and Programs to facilitate housing developments on sites owned by places of worship.
+This program states the City will work with the Multi-Faith ACTION Coalition (MFAC) and Hope Solutions (Formerly Contra Costa Interfaith Housing [CCIH]), local housing organizations, to rezone sites to allow housing on properties owned by religious institutions identified by the site inventory.
 To this end, the City of Antioch is presently working with both organizations, to advance equitable housing policies identified by this Housing Element and utilizing the housing sites identified in this section.
-This work is being facilitated through a \$500,000 Breakthrough Grant from the Partnership for the Bay's Future and managed by the San Francisco Foundation, All sites in this section include vacant or underutilized portions of the property and the realistic capacity calculations
+This work is being facilitated through a \$500,000 Breakthrough Grant from the Partnership for the Bay's Future and managed by the San Francisco Foundation.